 Last updated: 2021-11-05

 My global secondary index (GSI) is being throttled.
 How does this affect the base Amazon DynamoDB table?

 Throttling on a GSI affects the base table in different ways, depending on whether the throttling is for read or for write activity:

 - When a GSI has insufficient read capacity, the base table isn't affected.

-- When a GSI has insufficient write capacity, write operations won't succeed on the base table or any of its GSIs.
+- When a GSI has insufficient write capacity, write operations don't succeed on the base table or any of its GSIs.

 - Be sure that the provisioned write capacity for each GSI is equal to or greater than the provisioned write capacity of the base table.
 To modify the provisioned throughput of a GSI, use the UpdateTable operation.
-If automatic scaling is enabled on the base table, it's a best practice to apply the same settings to the GSI.
-You can do this by choosing Apply same settings to global secondary indexes in the DynamoDB console.
-For more information, see Enabling DynamoDB Auto Scaling on Existing Tables.
+If automatic scaling is turned on for the base table, then it's a best practice to apply the same settings to the GSI.
+You can do this by choosing Copy from base table in the DynamoDB console.
+For best performance, be sure to turn on Use the same read/write capacity settings for all global secondary indexes.
+This option allows DynamoDB auto scaling to uniformly scale all the global secondary indexes on the base table.
+For more information, see Enabling DynamoDB auto scaling on existing tables.

 - Use Amazon CloudWatch Contributor Insights for DynamoDB to identify the most frequently throttled keys.